ISU-MAVRIC/MAVRIC-Systems/Team Leads README.md

 This repo is managed by you.
 The team has read-only access, the intent of this is to make sure that someone in leadership is aware of everyhting here.
 We don;t want things to get lost, so please keep track of what you put here.
-For now, the organization of content is open.
+For now, the organization of content is somewhat open.
 As we go on and know what we need, we'll put it in.

 ## Team Lead responsibilities (for github)